 Number of contributors by country

 Figure 1 shows the number of people who have contributed blog posts from different countries.
-To end June 2021 there were 435 authors from 42 countries, with first-time contributions between April and June from Bolivia and Turkey.
+To the end of March 2022 there were 530 authors from 46 countries.
 The bulk of contributions still come from a small number of countries.

 Additional information: The year that a country first contributed is provided at: https://i2insights.org/about/#milestones.